psychemedia/storytelling-notes/fairy_midwife.md

 FAIRY BIRTHS AND HUMAN MIDWIVES.

-*Stories of miclwives who have been summoned to the birth of fairies — Human visitors to Fairyland must not eat there — The reason — Fairies' gratitude — The conditions of fairy gifts.*
+*Stories of midwives who have been summoned to the birth of fairies — Human visitors to Fairyland must not eat there — The reason — Fairies' gratitude — The conditions of fairy gifts.*

 `Reprinted from Archaeological Review, Vol. IV, No. 5, December 1889, pp. 328-343.`